Click here to see a video of the Ferrari in action!

 The engine bay and underside are clean and functional, although not detailed for show.
 The trunk is original and in beautiful condition with the rear plastic in good order.
 The front storage area is in impeccable condition, and is highly correct and complete with unbroken plastic surround, matching Campagnolo spare wheel with XWX tire, battery cover, spare wheel hold down, correct fuse box covers, and even the window washer bag.

-This is a matching numbers example with no accident history or rust evident.
-Today the car shows 12,500 miles on the odometer, but the exact mileage from new is not known.
+This is a fully sorted, matching numbers example with no accident history or rust evident.
+Today the car shows 12,700 miles on the odometer, but the exact mileage from new is not known.
 Included with the sale are partial tools with roll, the jack kit, and a reproduction owner’s manual.
 Dinos continue to increase in value as more and more buyers appreciate their blend of enjoyable driving dynamics and stunning lines, making this Dino a sensible buy as both an investment and as something to enjoy.

 Fantasy Junction +1 510 653 7555 Emeryville, California 94608 USA